Oslo city viewed from the water

 A third day is where Oslo stops being a checklist and starts being a place.
 This is the day to get out of the centre — into the Marka forest that wraps around the city, where gravel roads run through pine and birch past mirror-still lakes, all within half an hour of downtown.
 It's the side of Oslo that locals love most and visitors most often miss.

-A third day is also room for the city's quieter pleasures: Oslo's specialty coffee scene, which has a genuine claim to being among the best in the world, or its modernist architecture tucked into the residential hills west of the centre.
+A third day is also room for the city's quieter pleasures: its modernist architecture tucked into the residential hills west of the centre, or simply more time in the coffee houses if day one only whetted your appetite.
 These are the experiences that turn a trip from "I saw Oslo" into "I understood it."

 4+ days in Oslo: the deep dive, or a base for more